hal/site/content/development/extensions.md

 - the code must be in one file
 - the stylesheets can be spread across multiple files
-- the extension must register itself using HAL.next's JavaScript API (there's no lookup / detection mechanism in the console).
+- the extension must register itself using HAL's JavaScript API (there's no lookup / detection mechanism in the console).

 Please make sure that your extension doesn't use the global scope.
 Use idioms like [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) to define a custom scope for your extension.